oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

     application-level signing.
 DPoP can be used with public clients and, in case of confidential clients, can be combined with any client authentication method.

+For reference, other approaches have been discussed as well but the relevant drafts are now expired:

   * **OAuth Token Binding** ([@I-D.ietf-oauth-token-binding]): In this approach, an access token is, via the token binding ID, bound to key material representing a long term association between a client and